Additional parts of the environment in which your component is executed are specified below.

 KBC_DATADIR: This is always

-/data/in KBC; use this environment variable during application development to create development and testing environments.
+/data/in KBC; use this environment variable during component development to create development and testing environments.

 KBC_RUNID: RunId from Storage; it couples all events within an API call (use this for logging)